 Peak year for every CMS bolded

 This chart shows how open-source competitors Joomla and Drupal are losing market share relative to WordPress.
-In fact, WordPress is the only open-source system with a significant market share to still grow.
-Shopify, Wix and Squarespace are also growing, however, they run on proprietary platforms.
+While WordPress has a market share that is significantly higher than all of its competitors, it seems to have stopped growing.
+The ones that are still growing strongly are Wix and Squarespace, which run on proprietary platforms.

-Exact market share numbers are hard to come by but WordPress.com does publish that “Over 409 million people view more than 20 billion pages each month” on WordPress.com, which isn’t really all that helpful.
-Wix claims that 180 million websites have been created on their platform up until September 2020.
+You might be wondering – what’s the split between WordPress.org and WordPress.com sites?
+That’s a little tricky to answer.
+WordPress.com market share numbers are hard to come by, but their website does publish that “Over 409 million people view more than 20 billion pages each month” on WordPress.com, which isn’t really all that helpful.

-Looking at Ahrefs for a comparison, we can see that, surprisingly, people searched for Wix 6.8M times versus WordPress which was searched 5.8M times.
+Looking at Ahrefs for a comparison, we can see that, surprisingly, people searched for Wix 3.8 million times per month on average, times versus WordPress which was searched for 2.3 million times.
 However, you have to take into account that Wix is a publicly traded company and a fair share of the interest in Wix could be from shareholders.

 This can give us a glimpse into the interest in these two companies and perhaps a little insight into their comparative sizes.

 We’ve also done a qualitative comparison of Wix and WordPress, in case you are interested in that.

 Will WordPress continue to be the dominant CMS on the internet?